When You Hate Your Home

 The Lord will work and help you through.
 And as He does – and you’re waiting in this place – remember that this world is not your home.
 (I like how the New Living Translation sums up Hebrews 13:14: “For this world is not our permanent home; we are looking forward to a home yet to come.”)

-Put your hope and trust in God, and watch how He develops your endurance.
+As you put your hope and trust in God, watch how He develops your endurance.
 He may bring you to a new home here on earth, or He may not.
 You may not have the home sweet home you’ve dreamed of, but through it all, He will be with you.
 He is enough.

 Do you hate your home?
 Have you hated a home in the past?
 How have you resolved those feelings?